shiyuliu1/Kernel-Clustering-Grayscale/README.md

 | Color Model              | Grayscale Images | 83.20%       | 995,230              |
 | Modified 1st Layer       | Grayscale Images | 85.43%       | 964,237              |
 | Modified 1st & 2nd Layer | Grayscale Images | 84.83%       | 950,046              |

+Notes: The third and fourth models were trained for 1 epoch on the batch normalization layer only.